Selvena Brooks-Powers: The New York City Council

-In April 2025, Brooks-Powers and Council woman Lynn Schulman were removed as members from the New York City Council's budget committee by New York City Council Speaker Adrienne Adams.
-Speaker Adams is running for mayor of New York.
+In April 2025, Brooks-Powers and Councilwoman Lynn Schulman were removed as members from the New York City Council's budget committee by New York City Council Speaker Adrienne Adams.
+Speaker Adams ran for mayor of New York in the 2025 Democratic Primary, losing to Mayor Zohran Mamdani.
 Both Brooks-Powers and Schulman endorsed mayoral candidate Andrew Cuomo in March 2025.